Transition Cambridge Wiki Food Projects in Cambridge

 This scheme enables more people to grow their own food even though allotments are limited.
 The idea is that people who have spare space in their gardens will share it with others who have enthusiasm but do not have gardens of their own.
 Garden share details here

-Grow Your Own Vegetables Course
+Grow Your Own sessions

 Allotments Campaign